No passwords, No popups, No cost

 A. Hi, Maynard.
 I think you'll find our previously mentioned Introduction to Chrome Plating will give you a quick but good feel for what the chrome plating business is about.

-I would strongly urge people to try to work a summer in a plating shop before volunteering to be eternally responsible for the toxic chemicals you will need to buy.
+I would strongly urge people to try their best to work a summer in a plating shop before volunteering to become eternally responsible for the toxic chrome chemicals they will need to buy.

-If that isn't possible, at least join the National Association for Surface Finishing (nasf.org) and attend some local monthly meetings and the annual Sur/Fin convention, take a 2 to 4-day introduction to plating through NASF or Kushner Electroplating School, read a few of the most important books, and subscribe to the monthly journals to understand what's going on.
+If that isn't possible, at least join the National Association of Surface Finishers (nasf.org) and attend some local monthly meetings and the annual Sur/Fin convention, take a 2 to 4-day introduction to plating through NASF or Kushner Electroplating School, read a few of the most important books, and subscribe to the monthly journals to understand what's going on.
 Good luck!

 Regards,